biosustain/GRASP/README.md

 **Branch factor**

 * if the reaction is promiscuous set branchFactor to the promiscuous reactions fluxes and reactionFlux as the sum of all promiscuous reactions fluxes
+* when having promiscuous reaction with inhibitions, the inhibition entry in reverTemp is 0 and not 1 as for other reactions (accounting for that)

 **fluxReaction**